 GeneCards Summary for CCT5 Gene

 CCT5 (Chaperonin Containing TCP1 Subunit 5) is a Protein Coding gene.
-Diseases associated with CCT5 include Neuropathy, Hereditary Sensory, With Spastic Paraplegia and Hereditary Sensory And Autonomic Neuropathy With Spastic Paraplegia.
-Among its related pathways are Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding and G-protein activation.
+Diseases associated with CCT5 include Neuropathy, Hereditary Sensory, With Spastic Paraplegia and Autosomal Recessive Sensory Neuropathy With Spastic Paraplegia.
+Among its related pathways are Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include unfolded protein binding and G-protein beta-subunit binding.

 UniProtKB/Swiss-Prot for CCT5 Gene

 Molecular chaperone; assists the folding of proteins upon ATP hydrolysis.
 As part of the BBS/CCT complex may play a role in the assembly of BBSome, a complex involved in ciliogenesis regulating transports vesicles to the cilia.
 Known to play a role, in vitro, in the folding of actin and tubulin.